mbakgun/DockerFlex/README.md

 1. Local Development:
    - Default setup works out of the box
    - Frontend and backend communicate via Docker network
+   - Only port 3200 needs to be exposed externally

 2. Internal Network:
-   - Set VITE_API_URL to your backend's internal IP
-   - Example: `VITE_API_URL=http://192.168.1.100:4200`
+   - No additional configuration needed
+   - Backend is automatically accessible via Docker network
+   - Frontend proxies all API requests to backend

 3. Remote Access:
-   - Ensure ports 3200 and 4200 are accessible
-   - Configure VITE_API_URL to point to your backend server
-   - Use appropriate hostname in VITE_HOSTNAME
+   - Only port 3200 needs to be exposed
+   - Backend port (4200) remains internal
+   - All API requests are automatically proxied through frontend

 ### Troubleshooting

 Common issues and solutions:
 - If hostname isn't updating, ensure VITE_HOSTNAME is properly set in your environment
-- For API connection issues, verify VITE_API_URL is correctly configured
+- For API connection issues, verify the containers are on the same network
 - Container access requires proper Docker socket mounting
+- Make sure port 3200 is accessible from your network

 ## 🔧 Development